Half day on Friday, Oct. 8

 If your child tests positive or your child is placed in quarantine, please go to https://docs.google.com/forms/d/e/1FAIpQLSdOd1vraos-FuPufoxol-gRzENYFbwQXsVJDlevRlTEum2zJg/viewform and complete the Google form that is listed there.
-(Families found the form to be easy to use over break, so we have extended its use through the semester.)
 Or, you may report the information through the Tiger Tip Line at https://www.waynesville.k12.mo.us/Page/9592.

 WAYNESVILLE R-VI SCHOOL DISTRICT

-Excel as a student-centered community of learners that embraces diversity and innovation.
+Excel as a student-centered community of learners that embraces diversity, collaboration, and innovation.

-Empower and prepare individual students for future opportunities as citizens and leaders.
+Prepare and empower individual lifelong learners for opportunities as citizens and leaders.